atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 {{#windows}}

-Atom's default setting under the `File > Settings` menu will check for updates automatically, but if you don't have "Automatically Update" enabled, you can also update Atom manually.
+"Automatically Update" is enabled by default in Core Settings of the [Settings View](https://flight-manual.atom.io/getting-started/sections/atom-basics/#settings-and-preferences), which will allow Atom of check for updates automatically.
+If you disable this setting you can update Atom manually.

 To perform a manual update: